 I’ll establish my credibility here: I’m kind of an expert when it comes to being heartbroken.

-The puppy-loves and ultimate crushes of high school, unrequited love in college, and even up to the confusing & complicated special friendships of adult life--I've gone through them very intensely.
-And while I have not yet had a broken heart after a break-up, I have had a broken heart after failed "relationships".
+The puppy-loves and ultimate crushes of high school, unrequited love in college, and even up to the confusing & complicated special friendships of adult life–I’ve gone through them very intensely.
+And while I have not yet had a broken heart after a break-up, I have had a broken heart after failed “relationships” and had to go through the emotional healing process.

 Taking from that example, let’s find out the stages of moving on (paano mag-move on) through the help of the wound healing process.

-the 4 Stages of Moving on from a Heart Break (Through the Wound Healing Process)
+The 4 Stages of Moving on from a Heart Break

 1 – Hemostasis Phase